 - Lesley Cooke - Licensing

-They'll try to resolve the situation, and advise you about how you can appeal.
+They'll try to resolve the situation and advise you about how you can appeal.

-Feedback on regulatory services
+Feedback on Public Protection's services

-We base our regulatory activity on risk, intelligence, complaints and other information, to allocate our resources where they're most effective.
+We base our regulatory activity on risk, intelligence, complaints, and other information, to allocate our resources where they're most effective.
 We also share information about compliance and risk with other regulators where possible, and ensure our approach is transparent.

 We also survey our customers to ensure our advice is clear.
 Use our 'Have your say' online form to provide your feedback about our regulatory activities and enforcement policies.